pwrtelegram/pwrtelegram/README.md

 https://api.pwrtelegram.xyz/botTOKEN/setbackend?backend_token=101384885:hjJhh-_3838rhehhH2
 ```

-To call methods as a logged in user use the following url (params can be passed using GET and POST):
+To call methods as a logged in user use the following url (params can be passed using GET and POST, arrays must be encoded using json):

 ```
 https://api.pwrtelegram.xyz/user101384885:hjJhh-_3838rhehhH2/method?param=value